 The Tax Cuts and Jobs Act of 2017 (Tax Legislation), enacted on December 22, 2017, contains significant changes to U.S. tax law, including lowering the U.S. corporate income tax rate to 21.0%, implementing a territorial tax system, and imposing a one-time tax on deemed repatriated earnings of foreign subsidiaries.
-As of February 3, 2018, the Company has not completed its accounting for the tax effects of the enactment of the Tax Legislation.
-However, as described below the Company has made reasonable estimates of the effects on its existing deferred tax balances and the one-time transition tax.
+As of May 5, 2018, the Company has not completed its accounting for the tax effects of the enactment of the Tax Legislation.
+However, as described below, the Company has made reasonable estimates of the effects on its existing deferred tax balances and the one-time transition tax in the first six months of fiscal 2018.